preetisharma0123/cs50/wiki/README.md

 # Wikipedia like online encyclopedia
 Design a Wikipedia-like online encyclopedia.

-** Disclaimer: The project provided with utility functions for conversion of Markdown to HTML and
+** Disclaimer: The project provided with utility functions for conversion of Markdown to HTML.

 ## Features Developed